Follow the easy step-by-step instructions below to create rustic DIY Baby Jesus Christmas ornaments to decorate your Christmas tree.

 Related: Christmas Ornaments Kids Can Make

-DIY Baby Jesus Christmas Ornament Supplies
+DIY Baby Jesus Christmas Ornament Craft Supplies:

-- Whole walnuts in shell
+- Whole walnuts in shell or walnut shells

 - Walnut cracker

-- A scrap of ivory burlap
+- A scrap of ivory burlap,

 or burlap by the yard